Documentation

 --unstagedOnly unstaged changes.

---analyzer <id,...>Run only these analyzers, comma-separated.
+--analyzers <id,...>Run only these rules, comma-separated.

 --show-suppressedInclude suppressed findings in the output.